 What is Primary Progressive Aphasia?

-PPA is language disorder that gradually impairs a person’s ability to speak or comprehend language over time.
-Unlike the aphasia that is acquired instantly as the result of a stroke or brain injury and improves over time, the onset of PPA is subtle, with symptoms arising slowly over a period of at least two years.
-It most often affects seniors between ages 45 and 64.
-Stroke or brain injury patients often have trouble making sounds or retrieving words.
-PPA occurs for a different reason, because the brain regions that control language become diseased and degenerate, resulting in communication difficulties that may mimic broader dementia.
-PPA is a type of frontotemporal dementia (FTD) that is caused by degeneration of the frontal and/or temporal lobes of the brain.
-Researchers are working hard to find out why this happens and how it damages brain cells.
+Primary Progressive Aphasia (PPA) is language disorder that gradually impairs a person’s ability to speak or comprehend language over time.
+The onset of PPA is subtle, with symptoms arising slowly over a period of at least two years.
+PPA occurs because the brain regions that control language become diseased and degenerate, resulting in communication difficulties that may mimic broader dementia.

 People with PPA are fighting against a condition in which they will continue to lose their ability to speak, read, write, and/or understand what they hear.
 However, individuals with PPA benefit during the course of their illness by acquiring new communication strategies from speech-language pathologists.

-Staying Connected PPA Class
+Staying Connected PPA Education Class

 The Staying Connected program is designed for people diagnosed with PPA in the first 1-2 years.
 Following completion of the Staying Connected program, a monthly PPA support group is offered.

-• learn about the characteristics and challenges of PPA
+- characteristics and challenges of PPA

-• help to cope with limitations and language decline
+- coping with limitations and language decline

-• discover and practice different strategies that maximize communication between care partners and individuals with PPA
+- discover and practice different strategies that maximize communication between care partners and individuals with PPA

-• provide a safe environment to express and discuss concerns among peers
+- provide a safe environment to express and discuss concerns among peers

 Upcoming Class Details:

-PPA Ongoing Support Group
+PPA Support Group

 This is an ongoing support group for persons with PPA and their care partners who have completed the 8-week Staying Connected Program.
 The purpose of this group is to provide ongoing support and education during the journey with PPA for both care partners and persons with PPA.